top of page

 UPTON BISHOP PARISH COUNCIL (UBPC)

-Any parishioner can contact the UBPC at Contact Details on PDF copy on Home Page Parish Council meeting minutes are available on the Parish Council website.
+Any parishioner can contact the UBPC at Details on PDF copy on Home Page Parish Council meeting minutes are available on the Parish Council website.